paulsinclair51/briteTest/docs/md/Contributor_Guide.md

      date/time.
    - A run log is written to:
      `logs/updatebrand-log-YYYYMMDD-HHMMSS.md`.
+   - `logs/updatebrand-log-dry-run-YYYYMMDD-HHMMSS.md` files are deleted if
+      updatebrand is successful.

 4. Review and validate.

    - Review `git diff` and the generated update log.
    - Run the project validation steps required for your change (for example, `make run` and documentation generation checks).
+   - Review docs/md/*.md files (vslid logo and use of brsndnsme.

 5. Commit and open a PR.